daniel071/Darrot-OS/README.md

 ### How can you help?
-You can go to the issues tab labeled 'good first issue' and help out there.
+You can go to the issues tab labeled `good first issue` and help out there.

-Sincerely,
+This project is still a `WORK-IN-PROGRESS` and all support would be apprechiated.

+Don't have programming experience?
+Help us by creating art!

+*Sincerely,*

-The Darrot-OS team
+*The Darrot-OS team*

+> c) 2019 Yetroll Enterprises; CarroTech Industries; The Coding Monkeys inc

+> Coded by Daniel P, Shaurya J and Malakai H (@Daniel071, @ProLasers, @Kaiwave33x)

+> Root By Daniel P + Malakai H. (@Daniel071, @Kaiwave33x)

+> Coded on Python (Pycharm)